ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 Runner binary exists in the target environment and that the gRPC service is running and listening on a local socket.
-Similarly this proposal does not address the life-cycle of the `Step Runner` service, and how to handle things like restarting the service if it dies.
+Similarly this proposal does not address the life-cycle of the `Step Runner` service, and how to handle things like restarting the service if it dies, or upgrades.

+See [Deployment and Lifecycle Management](service-deployment.md) for relevant blueprint.

 ## Steps Service gRPC Definition